mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/upgrade/upgrade-kubernetes-addons/index.md

     ...
 ```

-If you want to upgrade to a newer version of addons, then you must change the version string like so:
+If you want to upgrade to a newer version of addons, then you must change the version string like the following:

 ```yaml
 kind: ClusterConfiguration